 Food and beverage costs are a part of the provisioning like any other luxury yacht charter holiday.
 While the menus are priced, these prices also include the supplies and other provisions required for the journey – and not just for the foods.

-There are generally 3 types of menus available.
+There are generally 2 or 3 types of menus available.
 Standard, lux and deluxe.
-The difference is mainly in the selection of dishes and also quantity and quality of seafood (i.e. lobsters, crab, sworfish, caviar, and similar quality seafood and fish).
-Guests also have the option of half board menus; where they could eat out for dinner in wherever you are moored for the night.
+The difference is mainly in the selection of dishes and also quantity and quality of seafood.
+Items such as lobsters, crab, sworfish, caviar, and similar high quality seafoods and fish will be extra on top of the menu price most times – depending on the gulet.
+Guests also have the option of half board menus; where they could eat out for dinner where moored for the night.
 But it’s good to keep in mind that not all destinations will have a good selection of restaurants.
 Go over your route and make sure you have places to choose from for dining on land.
+For Turkish gulets in Turkey, full board is highly advisable.

-Should you change your mind to dine out a particular night, the boat is stocked, and the cook can always whip up something delicious for everyone in any case.
+Should you change your mind to dine out a particular night, the boat is stocked or might top up, and the cook can always whip up something delicious for everyone in any case.
 If you figure that you won’t be dining on land, do try and let the cook know beforehand since his/her preparations are based on how many will be eating that evening.
+Doing this will also add to the cost on top of the half board price you have already paid for.
 Also one more important note about dining; make sure to find out if you have chosen a place at a private marina – or there can be extra costs (not cheap) to pay.
-Sometimes though, restaurants do not charge private marinas fees if you are dining in their restaurant.
+Sometimes though, restaurants do not charge private marinas fees if you are dining in their restaurant in the marina in Turkey.

-Dining on gulets is a customized experience and one that is quite enjoyable.
-Seated at a large wooden varnished table, with prepared Mediterranean delights is a beautiful social feast with your guests.
+Dining on gulets is a customized experience.
+Seated at a large wooden varnished table, with Aegean and Mediterranean delights is a beautiful social feast with your guests.
 This experience is as creative as the crew makes it as well.
 For instance, dining off the boat, on the beach, with table and chairs set up the by the crew, is a wonderful change of scenery!
-If your crew doesn’t think of it, request it.
+If your crew doesn’t think of it, you might like to request it – if possible.
 It’s a great way to give children that extra space to play on the beach, while the adults enjoy their blue cruise dinner! 🙂

 Tip No. 7

-Private gulet charters in Turkey offer the freedom to bring your own alcohol on board without any extra corkage / service fees.
-Some guests will like to use their option at duty free to bring import alcohol and enjoy during their holidays.
-In Turkey, imports are higher priced due to taxes, so it may be a good idea to bring these with you.
-Alternatively, Turkey has nice quality local alcohol available as well.
-If you love wine for example, it is possible to order a case or two or however many you wish in advance, through your yacht charter agent.
-It’s a great deal more convenient than hauling all that wine or trying to get a cargo company to bring it to the boat before embarkation.
+Private gulet charters in Turkey offer the freedom to bring your own alcohol on board without any extra corkage / service fees (95%).
+Some guests will like to use their option at duty free to bring import alcohol.
+In Turkey, imports are higher priced than the Greek islands due to taxes, so it may be a good idea to bring these with you.
+Alternatively, Turkey offers very nice quality local wines.
+If you love wine, it is possible to order a case or two or however many you wish in advance, through your yacht charter agent.
+It’s very convenient than hauling all that wine or trying to get a cargo company to bring it to the boat before embarkation.
 The services of your agent are there for you.
-Ordering your drinks in advance will allow the convenience of having them stocked and chilled before the day of your arrival, so you not only save time on your first day, but don’t have to think about getting it there.
+Ordering your drinks in advance will allow the convenience of having them stocked and chilled before your arrival, so you not only save time on your first day, but don’t have to think about getting it there.

 Tip No. 8